 Take a walk out to sea without getting your feet wet!
-The Friends of Rockland Harbor Lighthouses open this landmark lighthouse every Saturday and Sunday, from Memorial Day through Columbus Day.
+The Friends of Rockland Harbor Lighthouses open this landmark lighthouse as volunteers are available.
 The lighthouse sits at the end of a 7/8-mile long breakwater and features an attached keeper’s house.
 Visitors can walk through the beautifully restored dwelling as well as climb to the top of the lantern for a bird’s eye view of the harbor with its working lobster boats and historic schooners.

 On any given day, a walk out the Rockland Breakwater to the lighthouse will offer views of more than the marine traffic that calls the harbor home.
 Visitors are also treated often to the sightings of shorebirds and harbor seals in and around the stone breakwater – and occasionally, dolphins as well.

 Lighthouse tours are volunteer dependent…please visit the Rockland Breakwater Lighthouse Facebook page for any announcements.
 All tours are also weather permitting.

 There is a suggested donation per person for visiting the lighthouse.